sagemath/trac_to_gh/Issue 9822.md

 # Issue 9822: desolve_system is broken for a system of one equation

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9823

 Original creator: rhinton